For social security decisions notified on or after 23 May 2016 you must ask the office that made the decision to reconsider it.

 A late appeal may be accepted if you have special circumstances that prevented you appealing in time, but an appeal cannot be made after 13 months from the dates of the decisions outlined above

 How to appeal a social security decision notified on or after 23 May 2016

 Since 23 May 2016 before you can appeal a social security benefit decision you must have already asked the office that made the decision to look at it again and have received a copy of the Mandatory Reconsideration Notice.
-This is the letter the office that made the decision sends to confirm they have looked at it again.
+This is the letter or online notification the office that made the decision sends to confirm they have looked at it again.